leewtai/leewtai.github.io/courses/stat_computing/README.md

 better to create a function that extracts the data given an individual "status".

 #### Writing your own function
-Here we will talk about how to write a function so you can use it like `mean()` and `log()` etc.
+Here we detour from our example to talk about how to write a function just like `mean()` and `log()` etc.

 A common calculation in machine learning and physics is to calculate the